austin-smith/BitDream/BitDream/Widgets/README.md

   - macOS app target
   - Widget extension target
 - iOS only: Add `BGTaskSchedulerPermittedIdentifiers` to Info.plist with `crapshack.BitDream.refresh`.
+ - macOS widget extension: Enable App Sandbox capability (required for the extension to load/show on macOS).

 ### Performance and Budgeting
 - Keep snapshot files small and writes atomic.